-From the latin verb efficiō –meaning to execute, to accomplish– the modern sense of the word “efficient”, according to the same Oxford Dictionaries from where I extracted the opening quote of this text, only came into existence in the late 18th century, roughly around the same time as the Industrial Revolution was taking place.
+From the latin verb efficiō –meaning to execute, to accomplish– the modern sense of the word “efficient”, according to the same Oxford Dictionaries from where I extracted the opening quote of this text, only came into existence in the late 18th century, roughly around the same time as the Industrial Revolution was entering upon.

-Taylorism, a theory of labour developed from the 1880s onwards by Frederick Winslow Taylor –himself one of the main influences within the ‘Efficiency Movement– was such an extent committed to the quest of achieving the perfect ratio of “useful output to total input” that some of its proponents went to the point of collapsing the person with the machine as a desired outcome.
+Taylorism, a theory of labour developed from the 1880s onwards by Frederick Winslow Taylor –himself one of the main influences within the ‘Efficiency Movement– was committed to the quest of achieving the perfect ratio of “useful output to total input” to such an extent that some of its proponents went to the point of collapsing the person with the machine as a desired outcome.
 One such example is Alexei Gastev, founder of the Central Institute of Labour in the Soviet Union, proponent of the “principle of mechanization” and the “biological automatization” of workers (source needed).

 Also known as the scientific management of labor, Taylor’s brain child consisted of an array of techniques for disciplining workers’ bodies into becoming efficient productive machines.
 Motion studies, calculation and metrics would produce the knowledge necessary to inform the training of workers and the rational allocation of human resources.
 Nikolas Rose understands this process as the first of many attempts to provide management with rational legitimacy.
-Fabricating compliance was thus essential for preventing conflicts between worker and employer (Greggory, 2016) The perfect Taylorist worker would thus be a docile body, as compliant and sturdy as the steam engine.
+Fabricating compliance was thus essential for preventing conflicts between worker and employer (Gregory, 2016).
+The perfect Taylorist worker would thus be a docile body, as compliant and sturdy as the steam engine.

 But this reductive vision of the worker would not last forever.
-In “Governing the Soul – The Shaping of the Private Self”, specifically within the chapter "The Productive Subject", Nikolas Roses maps the developments which allowed for these theories, if not to subside, to evolve.
+In “Governing the Soul – The Shaping of the Private Self”, specifically within the chapter “The Productive Subject”, Nikolas Roses maps the developments which allowed for these theories, if not to subside, to evolve.
 When World War I struck and demands grew heavier on workers’ bodies, it became clear that the worker-machine had limitations and was bound to fatigue and other health-related issues.
 According to Rose, this allowed for a series of interventions that would gradually shift the conception of the worker as mere physiological apparatus.
 In 1921 C.S.
 Myers established the National Institute of

-Industrial Psychology in the United Kingdom, marking a new era where the pshychology of the worker became a crucial way of re-conceptualizing industrial efficiency and peaceful continuation.
+Industrial Psychology in the United Kingdom, marking a new era where the psychology of the worker became a crucial way of re-conceptualizing industrial efficiency and peaceful continuation.

-In the United States, too, the ways of conceiving of the working body had shifted similarly.
-However, where in the United Kingdom the focus was on individual differences, in the United States the problem was conceptualized in terms of human relations within the group.
-Overall, workers' subjectivity "had emerged as a new domain for management" (Rose 1989), which set itself as a neutral, independent authority that would act as a middle man between worker and employer, smoothing out the frictions that might arise between them.
+In the United States, too, the ways of conceiving the working body shifted similarly.
+However, whereas in the United Kingdom the focus was on individual differences, in the United States the problem was conceptualized in terms of human relations within the group.
+Overall, workers’ subjectivity “had emerged as a new domain for management” (Rose 1989), which set itself as a neutral, independent authority that would act as a middle man between worker and employer, smoothing out the frictions that might arise between them.
 Moreover, the enmeshment of the worker’s subjectivity in the life of the company was to create a sense of belonging and common, shared goals, stimulating a renewed personal investment in the advancement of the company’s interests.